based on Reviews

 https://pubmed.ncbi.nlm.nih.gov/18041606/

 This study provides further evidence of the influence of essential plant oil aromas on aspects of cognition and mood in healthy participants.
-One hundred and forty-four volunteers were randomly assigned to the conditions of ylang-ylang aroma, peppermint aroma, or no aroma control.
+One hundred and forty-four volunteers were randomly assigned to the ylang-ylang aroma, peppermint aroma, or no aroma control conditions.

-In the following study, spearmint and peppermint (Mentha spicata/piperita) essential oils were pre-screened for neurotransmitter receptor binding and acetylcholinesterase (AChE) inhibition.
+In the following study, essential oils of spearmint and peppermint (Mentha spicata/piperita) were pre-tested for neurotransmitter receptor binding and acetylcholinesterase (AChE) inhibition.
 In a double-blind, placebo-controlled, balanced crossover study, 24 participants (mean age 25.2 years) consumed single doses of an encapsulated placebo and 50 µl or 100 µl of the most promising essential oil (peppermint with nicotine/GABAA receptor binding).
 Psychological functioning was assessed using mood scales and a battery of standardized, cognitively demanding tasks pre-dose and 1, 3, and 6 hours post-dose.
-Results: The highest dose (100 µl) of the essential oil improved performance on the cognitively demanding Rapid Visual Information Processing Task (RVIP) 1 h and 3 h after dosing, and both doses attenuated fatigue and improved performance on the Serial 3 s Subtraction Task 3 h after dosing.
+Results: The highest dose (100 µl) of the essential oil improved performance on the cognitively demanding Rapid Visual Information Processing (RVIP) task 1 h and 3 h after dosing, and both doses attenuated fatigue and improved performance on the Serial 3-second Subtraction task 3 h after dosing.
 Conclusion: Peppermint (Mentha piperita) essential oil with high menthol/menthone content improves performance on demanding cognitive tasks and attenuates the increase in mental fatigue associated with prolonged cognitive task performance in healthy adults.
 Future research should consider investigating even higher doses.
 Source: https://pubmed.ncbi.nlm.nih.gov/30087294/

 rosemary